darinz/PSL/13_recommender_system/05_latent_factor.md

 - **Data sparsity**: More sparse data typically needs more regularization
 - **Number of factors**: More factors require more regularization
 - **Noise level**: Noisier data benefits from stronger regularization

+**Intuition**: Choosing $`\lambda`$ is like choosing how strict to be with cooking guidelines:
+- **Sparse data**: Like having very few taste tests - you need to be more conservative and not make wild assumptions
+- **More factors**: Like having more ingredients to work with - you need more guidelines to prevent chaos
+- **Noisy data**: Like having unreliable taste testers - you need to be more conservative and not trust every rating completely

 ### Stochastic Gradient Descent (SGD)